UstadMobile/UstadMobile/test-end-to-end/README.md

 2.7 Teacher and admin user can grant permission for the course to other users.
 Permissions that can be granted include view attendance, edit attendance, view learning records, edit learning records, view details (name, date of birth, phone number etc) of members, edit details of members, view course, edit course.

+2.8 Teacher/admin can add banner photo to the course that is displayed in the course list screen and course detail screen.

+2.9 Teacher/admin, or the user themselves, can select or remove a profile photo.
+Photo can be taken from camera or gallery on Android.

 ### 3: Course block editing

 3.1 Admin or teacher can edit the course.
 Other users cannot edit